-Optionally, you can use our Sketch Plugin to export artboards directly from Sketch to UXPin.
+You can use our Sketch Plugin to export all Artboards or selected Artboards directly from Sketch to UXPin.
 However, the plugin is an alternative only if you want to send your design for review as all artboards will be flattened and all your layers will be imported as image files.

 Installing the plugin